-Operating a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
+Using a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your HVAC system.
 This smart thermostat can recognize your preferences and automatically make changes.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The exact error code provides useful information about the root of the problem, something a trained technician can use to offer solutions that much faster.
+But as you can expect, it won’t work properly or at all if you see an error code appear.
+The precise error code provides useful information about the source of the problem, something a professional technician can use to provide solutions that much quicker.

-Listed below are seven of the most likely error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you could fix it and the approximate cost to do so.
-Keep in mind that while the investment will ultimately be dependent on the specific Nest model, you can count on paying around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components required to finish repairs.
+Listed below are seven of the most likely error codes you might find on your Nest thermostat.
+We’ll review the basics of each error code as well as how you could address it and the estimated cost to do so.
+Don’t forget that while the costs will ultimately depend on the precise Nest model, you can expect to pay around $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the problem is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the issue is fixed.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician can inspect electrical connections and wiring until they uncover the root of the problem.
+The wiring might have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and slowly check each wire, seeing to it that they are fully inserted into the connector with the proper amount of exposed copper.
-After they pinpoint the problem connector, it can be replaced for a new one.
+They’ll shut off the power and progressively look at each wire, ensuring they are fully inserted into the connector with the proper amount of bare copper.
+Once they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally power down.
-In the event the breakers are on, you can search a handful of other places before calling a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Assuming the breakers are on, you can check a couple of other places before consulting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and supply power by using a USB cable.
-If it displays error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and deliver power through a USB cable.
+If it displays error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician needs to cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician should carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+Even though this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is sent through the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as you can.
-You can then get in touch with a professional technician with the appropriate experience identifying and solving electrical malfunctions.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is being delivered inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off straightaway.
+You can then contact a professional technician with the necessary experience detecting and resolving electrical problems.

 e73 – Critical